mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 That is one type of [zazen](glossary#zazen).
 If you do zazen like this, of course you can attain [enlightenment](glossary#enlightenment).
 You can completely “weed out”.
 By arranging your physical conditions, and concentrating your breath, and adjusting or arranging your breath, taking care of your breath, you can reach a certain spiritual stage which is called calmness or tranquility – which enables you to feel happy, et cetera.

-But, when the circumstances are changed: well, you cannot maintain the calmness and tranquility [that] you have experienced.
+But, when the circumstances are changed: well, you cannot maintain the calmness and tranquility that you have experienced.
 Immediately it's gone; so you are very much confused.
-I know several examples [of this] in the United States.
+I know several examples of this in the United States.

 But at a certain stage, under certain circumstances, for instance Burma, or wherever – if you are right in the middle of a monastery in Burma, you can follow the rules, the strict practice, and you attain enlightenment.
-But when you come to the United States – [it is a] completely different situation, okay?
+But when you come to the United States – it is a completely different situation, okay?
 A very different situation.
 And then, the weeds come back.
 It's really so.

 Well, I don't mean it is good or bad, right or wrong.
-We should know [that] such is life, such are human beings.
-We should know that.
+We should know that such is life, such are human beings.

 ##### 19:15

-And the second type [of zazen] is, that we remove the roots of the weeds and even the seeds from the ground.
+And the second type of zazen is, that we remove the roots of the weeds and even the seeds from the ground.
 Weeds no longer grow.
 They are completely free from the [samsaric](glossary#samsara) world in the [Six Realms of Existence](glossary#six-realms-of-existence): hell, hungry ghost, fighting spirit, animal spirit, human beings, heavenly beings.
 But unfortunately, we weed out perfectly only on the ground of *our own property*, and we cherish a feeling of having reached the final goal.
 In other words ... by way of having done our final goal, we spent our whole life without considering others' life.

 So, by the practice of [zazen](glossary#zazen), it's possible to weed out even the seeds completely, and the weeds no longer grow.
 That means, some [Buddhism](glossary#buddhism) says, if you attain [enlightenment](glossary#enlightenment), which is the highest level of spiritual life ... then at that time, it's not necessary to come back to the human world.
 You can stay constantly in heaven.

-So, [arhats](glossary#arhat) and many saints in the history of [Buddhism](glossary#buddhism), they showed us [this], they experienced it.
-That's why one of the four results of Buddhist practice, [what the] arhat does, is the highest spirit of spiritual life, which enables you never to come back to [being a] human being, [the] samsaric world.
+So, [arhats](glossary#arhat) and many saints in the history of [Buddhism](glossary#buddhism), they showed us this, they experienced it.
+That's why one of the four results of Buddhist practice, what the arhat does, is the highest spirit of spiritual life, which enables you never to come back to [being a] human being, the samsaric world.
 This is arhat practice.

 This is also zazen.
 You can do this.